dvuckovic/dvuckovic.github.io/src/posts/my-sourdough-journey.md

 ![Sourdough Starter](https://cdn.dvuckovic.com/posts/sourdough-3.jpg#half)
 ![Sourdough Starter](https://cdn.dvuckovic.com/posts/sourdough-4.jpg#half)

+## Feeding schedule

-After all of this, I had another starter with predictable rise & fall after each feeding phase.
+Finally, I had another starter with predictable rise & fall after each feeding phase.
 After suitably naming it, I settled into a weekly schedule where I would:

 * take out the starter from the fridge on _Thursday_ afternoon
 * refresh it with the fresh flour every _12_ hours and keep monitoring it